GoogleChrome/web.dev/src/site/content/en/blog/maskable-icon/index.md

 <figure>
   {% Img src="image/admin/J7gkg9ylP2ANlFawblze.png", alt="PWA icons covering the entire circle on Android", width="400", height="100" %}
-  <figcaption>Maskable icons cover the entire circle instead</figcaption>
+  <figcaption>Maskable icons cover the entire circle instead.</figcaption>
 </figure>

 ## Are my current icons ready?

-Since maskable icons need to support a variety of shapes, you supply an opaque image with some padding that the browser can later crop into the desired shape and size.
-It's best not to rely on any particular shape, since the ultimately chosen shape can vary by browser and per platform.
+Since maskable icons need to support a variety of shapes, you supply an opaque image with some padding that the browser can crop to the desired shape and size.
+It's best not to rely on any particular shape, since the ultimately chosen shape can vary by browser and platform.

 <figure data-float="right">
   {% Video